cjus/raspi-thc/README.md

 <img src="./images/color-cast.png" width="100%" />

-The colors used from the [HSV color space](https://en.wikipedia.org/wiki/HSL_and_HSV), essentially the colors from green to red in a 120-degree range.
+The colors used are from the [HSV color space](https://en.wikipedia.org/wiki/HSL_and_HSV), essentially the colors from green to red in a 120-degree range.

 <img src="./images/hsv.png" width="50%" />